 On March 1, 2017, the State of New York implemented 23 NYCRR 500 – Cybersecurity Requirements for Financial Services Companies.
 This regulation requires all individuals and entities operating under “a license, registration, charter, certificate, permit, accreditation or similar authorization under Banking Law, the Insurance Law or the Financial Services Law” to have and maintain a cybersecurity program.
 Even entities who qualify for partial exemptions still must complete a number of compliance tasks.

 New York passed the regulation in the wake of several high-profile cybersecurity breaches, in particular the Equifax breach in 2017.
 This single incident at one of the nation’s largest credit bureaus left nearly 148 million consumers vulnerable to identity theft and similar crimes.
 Then a 2015 cyberattack on Anthem, the second-largest health insurer in the U.S., proved that insurance companies were just as vulnerable.

 Subsequently, the National Association of Insurance Commissioners followed New York’s lead by passing its own Model Law in October 2017.
-To date, eight states have adopted the Model Law.
+To date, eleven states have adopted the Model Law.
 A number of other states also have similar cybersecurity laws under consideration.

 Key Components of a Cybersecurity Program

 Per the NAIC Model Law, the objectives of a cybersecurity program are: